george-gca/george-gca.github.io/_i18n/en/_posts/2022-09-27-running-local-al-folio.md

 ## Installing al-folio dependencies

-Now that you have Ruby installed, you can install the al-folio dependencies.
+Now that you have Ruby installed, you can install al-folio dependencies.
 First, clone the al-folio repository to your local machine.
 Then, enter the repository directory and create a local Ruby environment with the installed Ruby version.
 Next, install the `bundle` package, so it will take care of installing the rest of the dependencies.
 To do all of this, run the following commands:

 ```bash
 git clone ~/git@github.com:alshedivat/al-folio.git